 - Title Brand Information: A VIN check would reveal information about the title brands of the concerned vehicle i.e. salvage titles and flood or hail damage.

 - Purpose Designation Check: A person can check for the special purpose designations of the concerned vehicle i.e. taxi-use, rental-use, police-use.

-- Theft Incidents Report: The VIN check allows a person to check whether the vehicle has ever been involved in a theft accident or not.
+- Theft Incidents Report: VIN Check by State allows a person to check whether the vehicle has ever been involved in a theft accident or not.

 What Will You Know From a North Carolina VIN Search?

 The information revealed by conducting a VIN search can be vital while dealing with the vehicle's selling or buying.
 The database of vehicle information is managed and administered by the North Carolina Department of Transportation (NCDOT).